 Hike Machu Picchu Montaña

 This is a more gradual climb than the steep trail to Huayna Picchu.
-Machu Picchu Montaña leads you an hour and a half to the mountains peak.
+Machu Picchu Montaña leads you an hour and a half to the mountain peak.
 Incan priests once performed rituals here on special dates.
 Needless to say, its a once-in-a-lifetime view overlooking Machu Picchu and the surrounding Andes.
-You can muse on the history of the Incas, and wonder at how this place remained undiscovered for so long, or simply think back over what a memorable trip youve had.
+You can muse on the history of the Incas and wonder at how this place remained undiscovered for so long, or simply think back over what a memorable trip youve had.